HCP engagement sans digital channels is one of the simplest communication models.

 They are not a fan of transactional or incentive-driven interactions, and therefore they don’t prefer in-person visits by sales executives.

 They spend more time on “knowledge sharing” online platforms, to enroll for CME courses, clinical webinars, masterclasses, workshops, etc.

 But the good news is – You can make the in-person visits of your sales executives fruitful for this archetype.
-Before your sales executive visits HCPs, you can share an infographic or a research snapshot via an email on your latest drug.
+Before your sales executive visits HCPs, you can share an infographic or a research snapshot via email on your latest drug.
 This way you can set the context for a genuine, clinical dialogue.
-After the visit, you can send them email invites to join multi-panel webinars hosted on “doctor only” platforms like Docplexus.
+After the visit, you can send them email invites to join multi-panel webinars hosted on “doctor-only” platforms like Docplexus.

 ii) Relationship seekers

 They have a strong sense of community and are always looking to connect with KOLs, thought leaders, and top clinicians.